SaraGurungLABS01/Deployment_4/Documentation.md

    - To receive email alerts, especially in case of build failures, you can either add a post-build action in the Jenkinsfile or configure it within the "Post-build Actions" section.

 Following these steps allows Jenkins to send email notifications, providing real-time updates on build status during the deployment process.

+## System Diagram

+## T2.micro Considerations:

+A t2.micro instance may struggle with the current deployment due to its limited CPU resources, which could result in long build times due to a lack of resources, performance issues under even moderate loads, and stability problems when multiple processes compete for CPU.
+While a t2.medium instance, as used in this deployment, offers better performance and resource availability, it's essential to assess your application's resource demands.
+If the server can handle the installed software and workload effectively, the t2.medium instance proves suitable.
+However, if resource limitations become a concern, especially during resource-intensive tasks, transitioning to a t2.micro instance might result in longer build times, performance bottlenecks, and potential instability under moderate loads.

+## Optimization

+- Resource Scaling: Vertically scale the EC2 instance to larger types as our application's resource demands grow.
+This ensures adequate CPU, memory, and network resources are available, optimizing performance under varying workloads.

+- Load Balancing: Implement horizontal scaling by deploying multiple instances behind a load balancer.
+This strategy enhances reliability and distributes incoming traffic evenly, allowing our application to handle increased loads seamlessly.

+- Content Delivery Network (CDN): Integrate a Content Delivery Network (CDN) to serve static assets like images, stylesheets, and scripts from edge locations.
+CDNs significantly reduce latency, improve content delivery speed, and offload traffic from our EC2 instances, optimizing overall performance.